-In this guide you’ll see the best accessories available covering all the most popular drones – from bags to lenses, goggles to prop guards.
-If you want to get more out of your personal aircraft, you’ll definitely find something useful here.
+In this guide you’ll find all the best drone accessories available, including everything from bags to lenses, goggles to prop guards.
+So if you want to get more our of your personal aircraft, you're sure to find something here.

 The best drone bag for the Mavic series